 The auto-refresh feature for a browser might sound like a great idea.
 This was, in fact, an implemented idea in almost every browser we have today.
-However, the implementations happened a long time ago, and for some reason, the browsers no longer support a built-in auto-refresh feature.
+However, the implementations happened long ago, so the browsers no longer support a built-in auto-refresh feature.

-Although that’s the case, you might be aware that specific tabs constantly get reloaded inconsistently.
+Although that’s the case, you might know that specific tabs constantly get reloaded inconsistently.
 I’ve experienced this, and it’s nothing but the browser clearing the data for the device to run more smoothly.
-It’s different compared to how we want auto-refreshing for a specific time interval.
+It’s different from how we want auto-refreshing for a specific time interval.

 Most of us want such auto-refresh features for different purposes.
 In my case, I’m engaged with eBay a lot, so having an auto-refresh feature for a few seconds will undoubtedly help me big time during the auctions there.
 The same goes for Amazon as well.
 The auto-refresh feature helps me have early access to deals and grab them faster!

 In this article, I’ll talk about some selected auto-refresh extensions that will help you to refresh browser tabs automatically.
-Before we jump in, I want to let you know that we will use third-party add-ons for the most popular browsers we have today.
+Before jumping in, I want to let you know that we will use third-party add-ons for the most popular browsers today.

-We have to depend on the auto-refresh chrome extension since the browsers no longer support their in-built auto-refresh features.
+We must depend on the auto-refresh Chrome extension since the browsers no longer support their built-in auto-refresh features.

 I choose the Tab Reloader auto-refresh extension to enable auto-refresh on Google Chrome.
 Unlike the other ones, Tab Reloader is a safer and more reliable add-on for Chrome, with no malware or spyware.

-- Start by adding the Tab Reloader extension to Google Chrome.
+- Start by adding the Tab Reloader extension.

 - Once the extension is successfully added to your Chrome browser, click on its logo from the extensions menu.